moritzklp/HaskellClassicalCryptography/README.md

 ## Introduction
 This project implements popular cryptographic ciphers in **Haskell**.
 Currently two ciphers are implemented: **Caesar Cipher** and **One-Time Pad**.

 The project also demonstrates possible attacks on those ciphers: **Many-Time Pad Attack** and **Frequency Analysis**.
-The Many Time Pad Attack exploits the reuse of a one-time pad key across multiple ciphertexts, while the Frequency Analysis can decrypt messages encrypted using a simple shift-based encryption like Caesar Cipher.
+The Many Time Pad Attack exploits the reuse of a one-time pad key across multiple ciphertexts.

 ## Features
 - Key generation